ihajat/ChuckNorris3/README.md

 6. We inject dependencies into the Activity, etc. Dependency Injection is a form of Dependency Inversion ( SOLID ).

-Please note, this project is currently incomplete, it is missing the Dependency Injection using Dagger 2 and the Instrumentation Tests using Espresso.
+Please note, this project is currently incomplete, it is missing the Dependency Injection using Dagger 2 and the Instrumentation Tests using Espresso and also some of the unit tests are broken.